Alioth4J/blog/content/post/goland-autoimport-fix/goland-autoimport-fix.md

 Goland's default settings trigger automated format rules.

 Specifically:
-After pressing `Enter`, the formating function was triggered, and it removes the import block.
+After pressing `Enter`, the formatting function was triggered, and it removes the import block.

 ## Fix
 Settings -> Go -> Imports -> **Disable** "Optimize imports on the fly"